mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 #### Site Teaser Image

 Default teaser image used for posts and pages that do not have one assigned.
 This image shows up in the archive grid module.
-If can have whatever dimensions you want, I've found that an image with rectangular proportions work nicely.
+It can have whatever dimensions you want, I've found that an image with rectangular proportions work nicely.
 Like the site logo, place in `/images/`.

 Example `teaser: 400x250.gif`